Let’s play a game.

 Something interesting happens after that, and if everyone who was married knew it—or better yet—if everyone who was going to marry someday knew it, our marriage success rate would skyrocket.

 A Marital Downward Spiral

-Sex is very important to a husband.
-I don’t know why we are wired as we are sexually.
+Sex is very important to people.
+I don’t know why we are wired as we are sexually, nor why it seems like men and women sometimes experience it so differently.
 I only know that we are.
 I also know that a man having sex with his wife accomplishes many things for the husband: 1.
 He feels sexually satisfied.
 2. He feels desired by his spouse.
 3. He feels chemically and emotionally more connected to his spouse.